-The Future of SEO: How AI Will Produce Better Content Marketing
+The Future of SEO: 6 Reasons Why AI Will Produce Better Content Marketing for 2018

 Technological innovation presents new challenges in any industry and advances in artificial intelligence and content marketing are no different.